nickmarden/jimmys-bank-account/README.md

+# UPDATE: This contest is closed

+This contest was created for RubyConf MY 2017, which took place on October 12-13, 2017 in Cyberjaya, Malaysia.

 # Jimmy's Bank Account

 This is where Jimmy Ngu ([@jimmynguyc](https://github.com/jimmynguyc))  keeps all the tall stacks of coin that he makes from running RubyConf MY ;-)